algolia/instantsearch/README.md

 `search.templateHelpers.nameOfTheHelper` where `search` is your current `instantsearch` instance.

-Here is the list of the currently available helpers.
+Here is the list of the currently available helpers:

 - `formatNumber`: Will accept a number as input and returned the formatted version of the number in the locale defined with the `numberLocale` config option (defaults to `en-EN`). eg. `100000` will be formatted as `100 000` with `en-EN`

-## Dev
+## Development workflow

-Here is the development workflow:

 ```sh
 npm run dev